ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 in the sim.
 Most simulants in college GQ will have a guardian at a different address, but most simulants younger than 18 will not.
-If you as the user select a duplication rate that is higher than the calculated maximum rate in the sim, a warning will be issued explaining that the selected rate is greater than the maximum available, and the actual rate of duplication should be set to the maximum for the specified simulant category.
+If you as the user select a duplication rate that is higher than the calculated maximum rate in the sim, you will see a warning that the requested rate is greater than the maximum possible.

 This noise type is called :code:`duplicate_with_guardian` in the configuration.
 It takes two parameters: